Massey College, Toronto: Grounds and architecture

-Ron Thom's design for Massey College was inspired by the medieval Oxbridge style college.
+Located on the St. George campus, Ron Thom's design for Massey College was inspired by the medieval Oxbridge style college.
 As in Oxford and Cambridge, the buildings of Massey College all centre around one court which is accessible through only two gates.
 The main gate is at the foot of the tower, along with the porter's lodge.
 The quad contains a large pond with fish and fountains as well as the St. Catherine's Bell in the clock tower attached to the porch.
 The bells are rung three times a day during the school term to mark meal times.
 Around the quad are a total of five residence houses on the east, north, and west sides.
 The ground floors of these houses contain some administration offices.
 The largest building, containing the majority of the public space available to members of the fellowship, is on the south side along with the principal's house.
 Public space at Massey College includes the large dining hall, a small private dining room, a college common room and bar, an upper library, the lower library, the "puffy couch room" (an informal common room with television and games), the Colin Friesen seminar room, a computer room, and non-resident study carrels.

-Similar to Oxford and Cambridge colleges, Massey is also home to an ecumenical worship space, St. Catherine's Chapel, the interior of which was originally designed by stage designer Tanya Moiseiwitsch.
-The Chapel features a 17th-century Russian iconostasis and cross, as well as "portativ" pipe organ specially designed for the chapel by the Quebec organ builder, James Louder.
-The chapel was extensively redesigned in 2006 by the College architects, Brigitte Shim and Howard Sutcliffe, and rededicated in June 2007.
-In June 2017, the Chapel was designated as the third Chapel Royal in Canada and it is the first interdenominational and interfaith Chapel Royal in the country.

 The college buildings are frequently studied by architecture students.